roxberry/markrox.dev/src/posts/2025-11-14-deterministic-generation/index.md

 }
 ```

 **Note on required fields**: In this example, only `query` is required.
-For more complex tools—like incident creation or user provisioning—you'll have multiple required fields (severity, system, title, etc.).
+For more complex tools, like incident creation or user provisioning, you'll have multiple required fields (severity, system, title, etc.).
 When the LLM attempts a tool call with missing required fields, your validation catches it and can trigger a follow-up question to the user.
 However, it's better to handle this proactively in your prompt engineering: explicitly tell the model to collect all required information before attempting the tool call.
 Use validation as a safety net, not as your primary mechanism for handling missing data.

 For example, if you have an `incident_create` tool with multiple required fields: